myr-onl/selenium-e2e-tests/README.md

 ## First-time Setup

 1. Make sure you have Node.js installed on your system.
-(Download from [nodejs.org](https://nodejs.org/en/download).
+(Download from [nodejs.org](https://nodejs.org/en/download)).
-    - If you're a testing librarian, you probably do NOT want the Docker version, so scroll down until you see "get a prebuilt Node.js® for..." and use that instead)
+    - If you're a testing librarian, you probably do NOT want the Docker version, so scroll down until you see "get a prebuilt Node.js® for..." and use that instead.
 2. Make sure you have a browser with the Selenium IDE extension installed.
 The two browsers that currently work with the Selenium IDE Add-on are Edge and Firefox.
     - [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/selenium-ide/ajdpfmkffanmkhejnopjppegokpogffp)
     - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/)